 Statue of the Hermit

 The QB museum is located right across from the E&N Railway station on Beach Road and has a magnificent view of the ocean.
 The grounds consist of a small garden where the statue of Guiseppe Roat (made by local carver François Mongeau in 2012), better known as the Hermit, presides.
-The Hermit was born in the Tyrolean Alps in 1882, and as a young man traveled widely before coming to Qualicum sometime in the early 1920s where he purchased 44 acres of land on the western outskirts of town, in the area now known as “Hermitage Park”.
-On this land he handcrafted his large cabin by himself with many hand-carved details not often seen at the time, and cleared roads and paths through the heavy bush, giving the place a park-like atmosphere.
+The Hermit was born in the Tyrolean Alps in 1882, and as a young man traveled widely before coming to Qualicum sometime in the early 1920s.
+He then purchased 44 acres of land on the western outskirts of town, in the area now known as “Hermitage Park”.
+On this land he handcrafted his large cabin by himself, with many hand-carved details not often seen at the time, and cleared roads and paths through the heavy bush in order to give the place a park-like atmosphere.
 He opened his lodge as a museum to the public, naming it the Museum of Nature Art and filled it with a unique collection of oddities he had collected during his travels, as well as interesting nature items that he found on his many local explorations.

 A small pioneer house was constructed as part of an education program in 2000.
 It is still used today as a “shake splitting” station/activity during our Children’s Museum Day which takes place in August every year.